Last updated on December 19th, 2021 at 08:21 pm

 Oregon is lucky to have a scenic coastline, rugged mountains, deep gorges, and incredible waterfalls to explore.
 Some of Oregon’s best hiking is done along the shores of the Oregon coast and in Oregon’s Coastal Mountain range.
-Here are five trails close to Lincoln City and Gleneden Beach you won’t want to miss.
+Here are five Lincoln City hikes, and hikes in the general area you won’t want to miss.

 1. Cascade Head